 \section{Introduction}

-Large language models (LLMs) now underpin applications from dialogue to complex reasoning.
+Large language models (LLMs) now drive applications from dialogue to complex reasoning.
 To meet time-sensitive inference demands, key–value (KV) caching stores intermediate attention states (“keys” and “values”) to eliminate redundant computation for sequential or similar prompts, thereby accelerating generation~\cite{zhao2024buzz}.
-This efficiency gain is amplified through KV cache sharing across multiple requests.
-In particular, prompts with common prefixes, such as shared dialogue history or structured prompting patterns, enable substantial throughput improvements and latency reduction.
-Consequently, KV-cache sharing has become a critical mechanism for boosting throughput and reducing response latency in large-scale, multi-user LLM deployments.
-Empirical studies confirm that a substantial portion of real-world prompts exhibit prefix-level or structural overlap~\cite{li2024survey, zheng2024batchllm}, making shared KV reuse both practical and highly beneficial.
+This efficiency gain is amplified through KV-cache sharing across multiple requests.
+As a result, KV-cache sharing is widely used to boost throughput and reduce response latency in large-scale, multi-user LLM deployments~\cite{li2024survey, zheng2024batchllm,chu2025mcam}.

-Despite these performance benefits, KV cache sharing raises serious privacy and security concerns in shared or multi-tenant deployments.
-Specifically, KV-cache sharing across mutually untrusted users can lead to unintended information leakage.
-Recent research has shown that adversaries can infer cache hits by issuing carefully crafted queries and measuring response latencies.
-These timing variations can leak whether a particular prefix has been previously cached, indirectly exposing the query patterns of others.
-Over time, such cache probing attacks can reveal partial or even complete user inputs~\cite{song2024early, wu2025prompt, zheng2024inputsnatch, wang2025sok}, posing serious threats to user privacy.
+However, KV-cache sharing raises serious privacy and security concerns in shared or multi-tenant deployments.
+Specifically, sharing KV entries across mutually untrusted users can leak information.
+As shown in~\autoref{fig:threat_model}, an adversary can infer cache hits by issuing carefully crafted queries and measuring response latencies.
+These timing differences reveal whether a prefix has been cached before, which can expose other users' query patterns.
+With enough probes, cache probing attacks can recover partial or even complete user inputs~\cite{song2024early, wu2025prompt, zheng2024inputsnatch, wang2025sok}.

-These side-channel attacks are particularly alarming for two key reasons.
-First, they require no special privileges: the attacker simply interacts with the LLM through its standard API, mimicking normal user behavior.
-Second, the leaked content often contains highly sensitive data, such as medical questions, financial details, or private instructions to LLM agents.
-Given the low barrier to attack and the high severity of potential data leakage, KV-cache-based side channels represent a pressing and under-addressed security threat in real-world LLM deployments.
+These side-channel attacks are concerning for two reasons.
+First, they require no special privileges: the attacker simply interacts with the LLM through its standard API and can blend in with normal traffic.
+Second, prompts often contain sensitive data, such as medical questions, financial details, or private instructions to LLM agents.
+Prior work reports high success rates under practical settings: in some cases, success approaches or exceeds 89\% with query costs on the order of $\sim$10$^2$ requests per token (~\autoref{tab:prior_kv_attacks}).
+Given the low barrier to attack and the severity of the exposed data, KV-cache timing leakage is a pressing threat for real deployments.